Biden to host NCAA champs UConn, LSU; doesn’t mention Iowa

 During her remarks in Colorado, the first lady also talked about how U.S. women have excelled in athletics since Title IX in 1972 gave women equal rights in sports at schools that receive federal funding.

-“It was so exciting, wasn’t it?” she asked Monday.
-“It was such a great game.
-I’m old enough that I remember when we got Title IX.
-We fought so hard, right?
-We fought so hard.
-And look at where women’s sports have come today.”
+“I don’t think runner-ups usually go the the White House,” she told ESPN.
+“I think LSU should, you know, enjoy that moment for them and congratulations.
+Obviously, they deserve to go there.
+Maybe I could go to the White House on different terms, though.”

+Lisa Bluder, Iowa’s coach, echoed Clark’s comments, adding on Twitter that “we would welcome the First Lady and President to come to Iowa’s ‘House’ - Carver Hawkeye Arena - any time!”

 The pushback over the first lady’s NCAA comments recalled an episode last year when she apologized for saying Latinos are “as unique” as the breakfast tacos served in San Antonio.
-She had made the comment during a speech to nation’s largest Hispanic civil rights and advocacy organization.
+She had made the comment during a speech in that Texas city to UnidosUS, the nation’s largest Hispanic civil rights and advocacy organization.

-The National Association of Hispanic Journalists and others registered their offense on social media, with the journalists’ organization tweeting that, “We are not tacos.”
+The National Association of Hispanic Journalists and others registered their offense on social media, with the journalists’ organization tweeting, “We are not tacos.”

 Copyright 2023 The Associated Press.
 All rights reserved.